torchbox/verdant-rca/docs/HOWTO.md

 Verdant currently supports the methods:

-*	min - Non-destrutive.
+*	min - Non-destructive.
 Resize image down to cover the given dimensions, preserving aspect ratio.
 Will leave image unchanged if width or height is already within those limits.
-*	max - Non-destrutive.
+*	max - Non-destructive.
 Resize image up to fit a maximum of the given dimensions, preserving aspect ratio.
 Will leave image unchanged if it's already within those dimensions.
-*	width - Non-destrutive.
+*	width - Non-destructive.
 Resize image down to the given width, preserving aspect ratio.
 Will leave image unchanged if it's already within that width.
-*	height - Non-destrutive.
+*	height - Non-destructive.
 Resize image down to the given height, preserving aspect ratio.
 Will leave image unchanged if it's already within that height.
 * 	fill - Destructive.
 Resize down and crop image to fill the given dimensions.
 Most suitable for thumbnails.
 (The final image will match the requested size, unless one or the other dimension is already smaller than the target size)

 The `width` and `height` methods do not require width-x-height dimensions, only a single dimension for the width or height, as appropriate.